anirbandas7/anirbandas7.github.io/_pages/about.md

 Latest Activities and Quick Links:
 ======
+## 📢 Announcement: Research Opportunity in Multimodal Sensing with mmWave

+I am looking for motivated students to contribute to a **research project on multimodal sensing and mmWave technologies**.
+The project will explore how **radio frequency/mmWave signals**, combined with **vision and other ambient modalities**, can be leveraged for advanced sensing applications such as human activity recognition, environmental understanding, and intelligent systems.

+### Requirements
+- Curiosity and enthusiasm for **building and experimenting with hardware systems**
+- Basic background in signal processing, computer vision, or machine learning
+- Interest in working with **multimodal data** (e.g., combining vision, RF/mmWave, and ambient sensing)
+- Familiarity with deep learning frameworks (e.g., PyTorch, TensorFlow) is a plus but not mandatory

+### What You Will Gain
+- Hands-on experience with **real sensing hardware and multimodal datasets**
+- Opportunities to design, prototype, and test sensing systems in real-world environments
+- Exposure to cutting-edge **Deep learning-based models for multimodal fusion**
+- Pathways to publications and interdisciplinary collaborations

+---

+📩 **To Apply,**
+If you are interested, please send me your **CV** at: [anirband@goa.bits-pilani.ac.in](mailto:anirband@goa.bits-pilani.ac.in) with the subject line **“Interest: Multimodal Sensing & mmWave Project”**.

 ## 📢 Announcement: Research Opportunity in Image Processing

 I am looking for motivated students to join a **core research project in image processing**.